jomarsantos/brews/README.md

 ## brews
 # Set Up
 - `npm install`
-- If running with local database:
+- If running with local DB:
 	- Ensure mongodb is installed
 	- Start mongo daemon
 		- Option 1: In terminal